dreampipcom/.github/profile/README.md

 DreamPip is fintech for compassion.

-We long our dreams into investments, bridging the experience of hope and profits. 📡
+We long our dreams into happiness, bridging the experience of hope and profits. 📡